GeoModelLab/octopus/README.md

 Inside the setting class, it should be inserted the "startYear" and "endYear" of the simulation, as int; the "sites" is a list that contains the filenames for which the model should run (**only** the files written in the square brackets, separated by a comma, will be used as weather input data and for each of them an output file will be produced); the daily level of risk (is an int and levels go from 0 to 5, corresponding to very low, low, medium, high, and very high) at which the LLM assistant is called in the routine ("assistantRisk"); and the int number of models to predict very high risk for classifying that day as a day with very high risk of infection ("veryHighModelsThreshold").

 The paths class explicitly defines the paths of input and output files.
 Noticeable are the two properties "LLMfile" and "Rversion".
-The first one defines the location and the name of the LLM file, which is not provided in this repository therevore should be set by the user before running the app (see section [Required packages and extensions](#required-packages-and-extensions) for the instructions on how to download the Llama version).
+The first one defines the location and the name of the LLM file, which is not provided in this repository therefore should be set by the user before running the app (see section [Required packages and extensions](#required-packages-and-extensions) for the instructions on how to download Llama).
 "Rversion" is a string that specifies the R version currently installed on the machine that uses the app.
 It is required to run the random forest model.

 ### Launching the *octoPus*
 After having completed this last step, the model is ready to be run with the specified user settings.
 Launch it and enjoy the *octoPus* at work!!